26 Donation Page Best Practices For Nonprofits – Tips and Examples

 3. Use fundraising software to build your donation page

-An online fundraising software like Donorbox will make constructing your own donation pages much easier and will provide you with a number of features and benefits, such as:
+An online fundraising software like Donorbox will make constructing your donation pages much easier and will provide you with many features and benefits, such as:

 4. Customize your donation page